 This theory, proposed by Daryl Bem, suggests that people learn about themselves by observing behavior and making inferences (Baumeister, 2010).

 Resources From PositivePsychology.com

 We have an array of resources to boost self-knowledge for yourself and your clients.
-Below is a list of recommended courses, articles, and worksheets.
-Some worksheets are part of the Positive Psychology Toolkit, the world’s largest positive psychology library, containing over 370 exercises, tools, and assessments.
+Below is a list of recommended courses, articles, and free worksheets from around our site.

 Mindfulness X© course